7 AI Grant Writing Tools Tested on Real NIH, NSF, and SBIR Proposals (2026 Rankings)

 Granted AI

-Granted AI is built around a specific workflow: you upload your RFP or solicitation, and the platform analyzes the document to identify requirements, sections, evaluation criteria, and compliance details.
-From there, it coaches you through each section of the proposal, asking the questions a grant consultant would ask, and then drafts content based on your answers and the funder's requirements.
+Write: The writing workflow is the core strength.
+You upload your RFP or solicitation, and the platform analyzes the document to identify requirements, sections, evaluation criteria, and compliance details.
+From there, it coaches you through each section, drafting content grounded in your answers and the funder's specific requirements.

-- RFP analysis is the core differentiator.
-The platform reads your actual solicitation document and structures the entire proposal around its specific requirements -- not generic templates.
+- RFP analysis parses your actual solicitation and structures the proposal around its requirements -- not generic templates.

-- Coverage tracking.
-It monitors whether your draft addresses each requirement identified in the RFP, flagging gaps before you submit.
+- Coverage tracking monitors whether your draft addresses each requirement identified in the RFP, flagging gaps before you submit.

 Grantboost